Wilfred/babyc/README.md

 * No support for 'unsigned' type (only signed int)
 * No support for 'signed' keyword (implicit signed int)
 * No support for casts (only one type : signed int)
-* No support for char, byte, bool, word, short, dword, long, longlong, qwords, intptr_t, uintxx_t types
+* No support for bit, char, byte, bool, word, short, dword, long, longlong, qwords, intptr_t, uintxx_t types
 * No support for nibble, tetrade, nybble, half-byte, semi-octet, quadbit types
 * No support for float, double, long double types and IEEE 754  (only signed int)
 * No support for arrays